Muulsh/discordtomc/README.md

 # discordtomc

-in plugins/Discordtomc/config.yml put the token of the discord bot and in the channel where you want to have the messages do +setchannel
+in plugins/Discordtomc/config.yml put the token of the discord bot

+in the channel where you want to have the messages do +setchannel